 What are some important items to pack for Fiji

 If you take any medications remember to pack an extra amount in case you decide to extend your stay.
-A good book can be handy for a laid back afternoon (some resorts have share libraries, take one/leave one.
+A good book can be handy for a laid-back afternoon (some resorts have shared libraries, take one/leave one.
 It’s the tropics so be sure to pack sunglasses, bug repellent and sunscreen (30 SPF or higher and make sure it is “Reef Friendly”).
 A rash guard is helpful to protect from the sun when snorkeling or participating in other water sports.
-Bring water/reef shoes to protect your feet from the coral and rock fish and sturdy shoes if you plan on taking some hikes.
+Bring water/reef shoes to protect your feet from the coral and rockfish and sturdy shoes if you plan on taking some hikes.

 What are the main annual events held in Fiji?